pierreguillot/spam/mat/README.md

 A set of abstractions for sound spatialization in Pure Data based on a matricial representation of sound field.

+- mat.2d.syn.brush~:
+The abstraction synthesizes the signals of the cells of a matrix for a sound source depending on coordinates.

 - [x] mat.2d.encoder~ (spread or blur ?)
 - [x] mat.2d.scope~ (colors, line width)